Couple ordered to turn over funds raised for homeless man

 A New Jersey judge issued the order Thursday during a hearing on the lawsuit brought by Johnny Bobbitt , who worries Mark D’Amico and Katie McClure have mismanaged a large part of the donations raised for him on GoFundMe.

-The couple deny those claims, saying they’re wary of giving Bobbitt large sums because they fear he would buy drugs.
+The couple deny those claims, saying they’re wary of giving Bobbitt large sums because they fear he will buy drugs.

 The judge ordered the couple to transfer the money into an escrow account by the end of business Friday and hire a forensic accountant to review the financial records within 10 days.